GAC names week's top volleyball players

 GAC SETTER OF THE WEEK

-Hanson averaged a GAC-leading 12.17 assists per set as she helped the Tigers pick up a pair of GAC wins.
-In a sweep of rival Henderson State, she tallied 45 assists, the GAC high for a three-set match this season.
-She added 11 digs and four aces.
-In a three-set win against Arkansas Tech, she followed up with 28 assists, 10 digs and two more service aces.
+Brubaker averaged a conference-leading 12.40 assists per set in helping the Crimson Storm pick up three wins.
+In a non-conference sweep of Newman, she tallied 36 assists.
+Against Ouachita, she amassed 47 assists and 12 digs.
+She registered a second double-double as she collected 41 assists and 10 digs against Henderson State.

-Southern Arkansas players nominated were Isla Olivas, MH, and Morgan Schuster, S.
+Southern Arkansas nominees were Landry Rogers, OH; Sakura Thomas, DS; Morgan Schuster, S.